 Can I handle the probate myself?

 The answer is YES!
 Nevada law does not require the executor to hire an attorney.
 Some probate forms are available to the general public.
 Call us and we’ll be glad to point you in the right direction.
 With that said, it’s generally advisable that you seek the counsel of an attorney, as with any legal matter.
-Our experienced attorneys and staff are able to assist you in navigating your way through the probate process, and can help you avoid potential liability.
-We at Grant Morris Dodds are committed to not only representing you from the simplest to the most complex estate.
+Our experienced probate attorneys and staff are able to assist you in navigating your way through the probate process, and can help you avoid potential liability.
+We at Grant Morris Dodds, a probate law firm, are committed to not only representing you from the simplest to the most complex estate.

 How much does probate cost?